IMMM-SFA/Yao_et_al_2024_ERL/README.md

 17. Use the plotting scripts to plot outputs.

 ## Reproduce my figures
-Use Fig_#.py to generate Fig. 1 to Fig. 7.
+Use Fig_#.py from the 'workflow' folder to generate Fig. 1 to Fig. 7.